oscarm524/Grand_View_Teaching/DATA-448/README.md

 ## Chapter 1: Class Imbalanced Data

-This chapter discusses some of the standard techniques
+This chapter discusses some of the standard techniques that practitioners consider when it comes to imbalanced binary classification problems.

 ## Chapter 2: Multiclass Classification